MaisonetteWorld/slate/source/index.html.md

 # Users

-Validate user email and password.
-Does not handle any session and only return the user
+Create a new user and return a bearer header to be used for further user related request

 ## Gets the user account information